thoughtworks-jumpstart/merge-hell-simulation/README.md

 In this exercise, we are all working in groups of 3, one 1 single repository on GitHub.
 Our job is to replace all the lorem ipsum paragraphs with quotes listed in `./source.txt` We will pair up and make changes according to the instructions below, and experience merge hell for ourselves!

 ### Getting started
-1. One membe of the group will fork this repo
+1. One member of the group will fork this repo
 1. The other members request to be added as collaborator on the project

 ### Part 1: merge hell across team members